 Working remotely is beneficial to a company’s bottom line and appealing to workers.
 Many employees truly do better work from a remote location, which results in increased productivity, higher business income, etc. Unfortunately, employees who work remotely often feel out-of-touch with their peers.
 This dichotomy poses a challenge to companies that value teamwork and also see the good that comes from employees working off-site.
 Despite this challenge, working remotely is not incongruent with workplace continuity.
 In fact, the two can complement each other when the right support system is in place.

-How to Bring Continuity to a Workplace with Off-site Employees
+How to Bring Continuity to a Workplace

 Are you eager to know what type of support system will allow employees to work remotely AND foster workplace continuity?
 If so, we have the answer for you: a learning management system (LMS).